anshgoyalevil/system-design-keep-clone/README.md

 Everyone of you might have used the Keep App by Google where you can add your notes.
 This app works similar way, with some amazing tweeks in UI XD.

-This is a complete system, with frontent (End user interface), backend (Server side logic), database.
+This is a complete system, with frontent (End user interface), backend (Server side logic) & database.

 ## Technologies used at frontent:
 - HTML